 The pyramid of Business Intelligence

-Currently there are solutions of all kinds for BI, in cloud or on premises, suitable for large and small organizations, but we must not confuse the concept with the Business analytics tools which, as far as the cutting edge of the procedure are concerned, are only a component of the wider design that a company should consider to enable a future-proof Business Intelligence system.
+Currently, there are solutions of all kinds for BI, in the cloud or on-premises, suitable for large and small organizations, but we must not confuse the concept with the Business analytics tools which, as far as the cutting edge of the procedure is concerned, is only a component of the wider design that a company should consider to enable a future-proof Business Intelligence system.

-This important information must then be made available to decision makers in the most immediate and understandable way possible, making use of experts in visualization techniques and reporting.
+This important information must then be made available to decision-makers in the most immediate and understandable way possible, making use of experts in visualization techniques and reporting.
 Everything must work as quickly as possible so that management can respond immediately to critical issues and opportunities.
-In this process, Business Analytics are the explanatory and predictive element of data analysis, thus representing the most delicate phase of the Data mining process.
+In this process, Business Analytics is the explanatory and predictive element of data analysis, thus representing the most delicate phase of the Data mining process.

 How to get valid analysis with BI

 If the base of the pyramid is constituted by a large amount of data available, the quality and homogeneity of the latter become the cornerstone of the whole procedure and the real discriminant for obtaining reliable analyzes and forecasts.
 If the number of information today is almost never a problem, its completeness and reliability is very often a factor of uncertainty, which no one, however rigorous, implementation of a BI system can remedy.

 For each level of the pyramid, it is therefore appropriate to act on the data to solve specific problems.
 With the basic sources it is necessary to make the data uniform and comparable, while in the transition to the Data warehouse, it is necessary to clean the archive from inaccurate data or correct them, eliminating the empty fields.